Multivariate Counterfactual Systems And Causal Graphical Models

 \section{Introduction}

-For the last three decades Judea Pearl has been a leading advocate for the adoption of causal models throughout the sciences. {\cite{pearl95causal} introduced causal models based on non-parametric structural equation models (NPSEMs).} \footnote{{See also \cite[p.69]{pearl09causality}.
-More recently Pearl has used the term (Structural) Causal Model (SCM) to refer to NPSEMs; see \cite[p.203, Def.~7.1.1]{pearl09causality}.
-However, (S)CM is sometimes also used to denote NPSEMs in which, in addition, the error terms are assumed to be independent either explicitly, see \cite[p.44, Def.~2.2.2]{pearl09causality} \cite{forre19causal}, or implicitly see \cite{lee20generalized}.
+For the last three decades Judea Pearl has been a leading advocate for the adoption of causal models throughout the sciences. {\citet{pearl95causal} introduced causal models based on non-parametric structural equation models (NPSEMs).} \footnote{{See also \citep[p.69]{pearl09causality}.
+More recently Pearl has used the term (Structural) Causal Model (SCM) to refer to NPSEMs; see \citep[p.203, Def.~7.1.1]{pearl09causality}.
+However, (S)CM is sometimes also used to denote NPSEMs in which, in addition, the error terms are assumed to be independent either explicitly, see \citep[p.44, Def.~2.2.2]{pearl09causality} \citep{forre19causal}, or implicitly see \citep{lee20generalized}.
 For this reason, we prefer to use Pearl's earlier terminology. } } {NPSEMs encode direct causal relations between variables.
-More precisely each variable $V$ is modeled as a function of its direct causes and an error term $\varepsilon_V$; this is the `structural equation' for $V$; see Table \ref{fig:sem-table}.
+More precisely each variable $V$ is modeled as a function of its direct causes and an error term $\varepsilon_V$; this is the ``structural equation'' for $V$; see Table \ref{fig:sem-table}.
 These causal relationships can be represented naturally by the directed arrows on a directed acyclic graph (DAG) in which there is an edge $X\rightarrow V$ if $X$ is present in the structural equation for $V$.
 The resulting graph is often called a causal DAG or diagram.
 However, further probabilistic assumptions are required to link the NPSEM to the distribution of the data.}